 The bike’s speed and small size can cause a rider to get careless.
 Car drivers are less likely to engage in risky maneuvers due to the large size of most cars.

 If there is a traffic jam, for example, they may speed between cars, otherwise known as lane splitting.
 In most states, lane splitting is illegal.
 California is the only state that permits lane splitting.

 Lane splitting can endanger others and damage vehicles.
 Most motorcyclists don’t engage in this reckless behavior, but many do.

 A motorcycle accident victim seeking justice may have to deal with biased jurors.
 Many people see motorcycle riders as risky daredevils and are less likely to be sympathetic to them.

 They may assume the crash stemmed from reckless actions.
 As a result, you could face a tougher time convincing jurors that you’re the victim.

 Further, a jury may not understand motorcycles.
 For instance, they may know little about the connection between speed and bike stability.

 On the other hand, most jurors are motorists and understand the conditions associated with operating a car.
-With that, a motorcycle accident lawyer can educate jurors on the basics of motorcycle operation.
+With that, a Columbia motorcycle accident lawyer can educate jurors on the basics of motorcycle operation.

 Insurance companies are also less likely to be accommodating.
 They could deny your claim due to the severity of motorcycle injuries.
 A motorcycle accident victim could require months of medical care and/or physical therapy.